 Ensuring RFP success

 According to Talented Learning’s John Leh, you should think of an RFP as “an invitation to participate in the purchasing process for any type of software, goods or services.
-It is a document buyers send to relevant suppliers, outlining the business need, buying parameters and requirements.”
+It is a document buyers send to relevant suppliers, outlining the business need, buying parameters, and requirements.”

-In order for the RFP process to be successful, you will have to thoroughly outline your learning, technical, security, implementation, and customization requirements for your LMS project.
+For the RFP process to be successful, you will have to thoroughly outline the learning, technical, security, implementation, and customization requirements for your LMS project.

-For an easier process and greater accessibility, we’ve developed a free LMS RFP template to help streamline the RFP creation, submission, response, and procurement process.
+We’ve developed a free LMS RFP template to help streamline the RFP creation, submission, response, and procurement process.